nachocaru/xaprb.com/content/blog/2005-09-28-a-comment-on-comments.md

  * code reference: T__ M_____.
  */</pre>

 This comment is in a Javascript file that implements drop-down navigation menus on a website.
 The code is only 170 lines long, and does nothing resembling the comment very much; it simply opens and closes the drop-down menus.
-It doesn&#8217;t even add delays to the menus.
-The comments are completely wrong, and to add insult to injury, they scared T.M.&#8217;s managers.
-After this fellow worked on our website, my manager was so afraid of it that he thought we would never be able to replace the man, and I had to literally calm him down in a meeting and explain that in fact, someone in our company *could* maintain the code, that we did *not* need to hire an outside consultant, and T.M. was *not* a &#8220;Javascript Ninja.&#8221; Nice going T.M.
+It doesn't even add delays to the menus.
+The comments are completely wrong, and to add insult to injury, they scared T.M.'s managers.
+After this fellow worked on our website, my manager was so afraid of it that he thought we would never be able to replace the man, and I had to literally calm him down in a meeting and explain that in fact, someone in our company *could* maintain the code, that we did *not* need to hire an outside consultant, and T.M. was *not* a "Javascript Ninja."
+Nice going T.M.

 I was tasked with implementing delays on the drop-down menus, and in about 90 minutes I not only did that, but I took the code down to 84 lines.
-T.M. had worked on this for I don&#8217;t know how many weeks &#8212; unsuccessfully.
-It&#8217;s easy to see why: he didn&#8217;t understand what the code was doing.
+T.M. had worked on this for I don't know how many weeks &#8212; unsuccessfully.
+It's easy to see why: he didn't understand what the code was doing.